 국내 (guknae) ➝ [궁내] [gungnae]

 정리하다 (jeongrihada) ➝ [정니하다] [jeongnihada]

 ㅎ precedes or follows ㄹ/ㄱ/ㅂ/ㅈ/ㄷ –> ㅎ disappears, and the consonant sound becomes aspirated while ㄹ becomes pronounced as “r.”

 Why does the ㅅ sometimes sound like a “t”?

-There are certain consonants that change to a “t” sound when they are in the batchim position.
+Certain consonants change to a “t” sound when they are in the batchim position.
 These consonants are ㄷ,ㅈ,ㅅ,ㅆ,ㅌ, and ㅊ.

 꽃 = [꽅] – ends in “t” instead of “ch”